“The quality of being friendly, generous, and considerate”

 For myself, I find it easy to be kind to my precious grandchildren.
 Even when they cry, spill sticky syrup, or break a treasured trinket.

 I may sigh in frustration, but my arms are always open.

 The driver who cuts me off, the store clerk who shrugs off my request for help, the colleague who criticizes, or refuses to collaborate, for these, kindness becomes a test of my lifestyle of kindness.

 You might say that we are not perfect.
 No excuse.

-Recently, I discovered Tamara Letter, a mom, educator, and writer with a passion for kindness.
-In a post on December 30, 2018, Tamara describes the kindness scavenger hunt created by her 15 year-old son.
+Tamara Letter is a mom, educator, and writer with a passion for kindness.
+In a post on December 30, 2018, Tamara describes the kindness scavenger hunt created by her 15-year-old son.
 Not only is this a heartwarming story, but a remarkable example of a lifestyle in the making.

-These are only two examples.
-I know there are many others.
-But, Tamara and Rowan are special, at least to me.
-They are classroom teachers.
-They model kindness to children and adults every day.
+Tamara and Rowan represent only two of many others making this world a better place.
+Our communities abound with kindness seekers and spreaders.
+But Tamara and Rowan are special, at least to me.
+As educators, they model kindness to children and adults every day.

 Think about that.